Huessenbergnetz/HBN_SFOS_Components/README.md

 ### PaypalChooser

-The *PaypalChooser* can be used to offer an ComboBox that lets the user choose from a list of currecies.
+The *PaypalChooser* can be used to offer an ComboBox that lets the user choose from a list of currencies.
 If the user chooses a currency, a browser window will be opened with a PayPal donation site.

     import harbour.myapp.btsc